Leonardo-Boss/suckless-site/dwm.suckless.org/status_monitor/index.md

 * [goblocks](https://github.com/Stargarth/Goblocks) - Partially inspired by dwmblocks,
   Go status bar that allows you to refresh each block independently.
 Includes built in features for frequently refreshed blocks.
+* [goblocks](https://github.com/lordrusk/goblocks) - dwmblocks alternative written in go,
+Goblocks is a dwmblocks replacement meant to be simple, fast, and elegant.
+It tries to adhere to the suckless philosophy.
 * [go-dwmstatus](https://github.com/oniichaNj/go-dwmstatus) - A Go bar that
   prints current MPD song, load averages, time/date and battery percentage.
 * [gods](https://github.com/schachmat/gods) - implemented in Go. prints network